 Read time 3 minutes

-Office 365 users can run PowerShell cmdlets by downloading the Microsoft Online Service Sign-in Assistant for IT Professionals RTW and installing it on your system (64-bit version recommended).
-Now that this service is successfully installed on your system, you need to download and install Windows Azure Active Directory Module for PowerShell on your system.
+To harness the power of PowerShell cmdlets in Office 365, users should start by downloading the Microsoft Online Service Sign-in Assistant for IT Professionals RTW and installing it on their systems, with a preference for the 64-bit version.
+Once this service is successfully integrated into your system, the next step involves downloading and installing the essential Windows Azure Active Directory Module for PowerShell.

 Connect to Office 365

-Launch the installed Windows Azure Active Directory Module for PowerShell and then run these commands to connect your Office 365 account.
+Initiate the Windows Azure Active Directory Module for PowerShell that you’ve installed.
+Then, execute the following commands to establish a connection with your Office 365 account.

 $officecredentials = get-credential